yogeshmpandey/yogeshmpandey.github.io/_posts/2019-12-24-OMSCS-Plan.md

   background: witewall_3.png
 ---

-Last year I accepted in Georgia Tech's Online Version on MS called OMSCS.
+Last year I got accepted in Georgia Tech's Online Version on MS called OMSCS.
 OMSCS provides 4 specializations.
 I plan to take the Machine Learning Specialization and following is the plan of courses I intend to take in this program.
 For Machine Learning Specialization, I need to complete 15 credits worth of courses in the Machine Learning Domain.

 There are 2 core courses available in OMSCS.
 (6 Credits) :